Two helpful baby signs my daughter used on a daily basis were — UP and HELP ME.

-I wanted to share these baby signs with you because the benefit of these particular signs is not obvious to everyone, and you may not think to search them out on your own.
+I feel that it’s important to share these baby signs with you because the benefit of these particular signs is not obvious to everyone — and you may not think to search these ones on your own.

 My oldest daughter LOVED to be held or be near me – no matter what I was doing.

-When she was old enough to walk, she was constantly grabbing onto my leg and crying to be picked up.
+When she was old enough to walk, she was constantly grabbing my leg + crying to be picked up.
 I didn’t mind that she wanted me to pick her up – but the crying was not… well… necessary.
 In my opinion 🙂

-We had already been signing for a while, so she picked it up really quickly – and the crying stopped right away. **yeah!**
+We had already been signing for a few months, so she picked this one up really quickly – and the crying stopped right away. **yeah!**

 Watch the video below to learn the ASL sign for UP – and how to introduce it in the right context.